xing/fpm-fry/README.md

   checksum: "DEADBEEEEEEEEEEEEEEEF" # checksum is md5/sha1/sha256/sha512 based on the length of the checksum
 ```

-Files ending in .tar, .tar.gz, .tgz and .zip will be extracted.
+Files ending in .tar, .tar.gz, .tgz, .tar.bz2 and .zip will be extracted.
 Files ending in .bin and .bundle will be placed in the container as is.

 **git**: Understands any url that git understands.
 Requires git on your system.